ChocoWu/MRE-ISE/README.md

 # MRE-ISE
-This is the code for the ACL-23 paper [Unifying Information Extraction with Latent Adaptive Structure-aware Generative Language Model]().
+This is the code for the ACL-23 paper [Information Screening whilst Exploiting!
+Multimodal Relation Extraction with Feature Denoising and Multimodal Topic Modeling]().